freetv-today/freetv-server/README.md

 The PHP process must also have permission to write to the configured public directory and the repository’s `temp/` directories.

-Frontend dependencies—including Preact, Vite, and Bootstrap-related integration—are managed by the project.
-PHP dependencies—including Illuminate Database and PHP dotenv—are installed through Composer.
+Frontend dependencies, including Preact, Vite, and Bootstrap, are installed through npm.
+PHP dependencies, including Illuminate Database and PHP dotenv, are installed through Composer.

 <br/>